 Football practice was held on the northwest portion of campus, where the Texas Union building currently stands, but the field wasn’t of the quality desired for a formal game.
 Wanting to be good hosts, the UT team acquired access to the professionally groomed fields at the new Zoo Park, just west of town at what is today the Lower Colorado River Authority (LCRA) complex next to the Tom Miller Dam.
 (If you’ve eaten at the Hula Hut restaurant, the fields would have been just across the street.)

 Above: The original 1893 Austin Dam, replaced by the Tom Miller Dam in 1940.
-The Zoo Park fields were across the street from the dam’s turbine generators, seen on the right.
+Zoo Park fields were across the street from the dam’s turbine generators, seen on the right.

 In the summer of 1893, the city celebrated the opening of the ambitious Austin Dam.
-Made of granite, 60 feet high, and nearly 1200 feet long as it stretched across the Colorado River, it was at its completion one of the largest dams in the world.
+Made of granite, 60 feet high, and nearly 1200 feet long as it stretched across the Colorado River, it was at the time one of the largest dams in the world.
 The dam brought with it the promise of reliable electric power for the city and a potential economic boon.
 It also created a lake.
 Dubbed “Lake McDonald” for Austin Mayor John McDonald, who had convinced the city to build the dam, the lake offered novel recreational opportunities, including rides on a steamboat christened “Ben Hur.”
 Docked next to the dam, the boat – and the lake itself – soon became a popular getaway spot for the city.
 Within months, the surrounding acreage saw new development.
 Businessman Dick Bulian opened Bulian’s Garden Saloon and Picnic Grounds, a small zoo with Texas wildlife was opened (though details are sketchy), and an athletic field was created, primarily for the Austin city baseball team, but used for other sporting events as well.